-If your knee is not responding to treatment, your doctor may recommend arthroscopic surgery.
+If your knee isn’t responding to the treatments above, your doctor may recommend arthroscopic surgery.
 Your doctor will give you specific instructions as to how to prepare for this surgery.
-Examples include:
+Some example instructions may include:

-- being fitted for crutches before your procedure and learning how to use them
+- be fitted for crutches before your procedure and learn how to use them

-- completing pre-surgery requirements, such as blood testing, X-rays, MRI, electrocardiogram (EKG), and other medical clearances, including an anesthesia clearance
+- complete presurgery requirements, such as blood tests, X-rays, MRI, electrocardiogram (EKG), and other medical clearances, including an anesthesia clearance

-- filling your prescription for pain medication before your procedure
+- fill your prescription for pain medication before your procedure

-- refraining from eating or drinking anything the night before your procedure
+- refrain from eating or drinking anything the night before your procedure

-Notify your doctor if you experience any adverse effects that could keep you from having your surgery.
-This includes:
+Notify your doctor if you experience any conditions that could keep you from having your surgery.
+These include:

 - a fever